acf-extended/ACF-Extended/README.md

 **[Forms](https://www.acf-extended.com/features/modules/dynamic-forms)** **(FREE / PRO)**

 Manage Advanced ACF Forms from the WordPress administration.
 This module is an enhanced version of the native ACF Form feature.
-While all native settings can be used, Dynamic Forms adds many new settings and introduce “Actions” for a complete control over the form behavior.
+While all native settings can be used, Dynamic Forms adds many new settings and introduce "Actions" for a complete control over the form behavior.

 **[Options Pages UI](https://www.acf-extended.com/features/modules/dynamic-options-pages)**